Gallipoli campaign: Ottoman preparations

 The Ottoman force prepared to repel a landing on either side of the Straits was the 5th Army.
 This force, which initially consisted of five divisions with another en route, was a conscript force, commanded by Sanders.
 Many of the senior officers in the 5th Army were also German.
 Ottoman commanders and senior German officers debated the best means of defending the peninsula.
 All agreed that the best defence was to hold the high ground on the ridges.
 There was disagreement as to where the Entente would land and where to concentrate forces.
 Lieutenant Colonel Mustafa Kemal was familiar with the Gallipoli peninsula from his operations against Bulgaria in the Balkan Wars and forecast that Cape Helles (the southern tip of the peninsula) and Gaba Tepe were the likely areas for landing.
+15,000-25,000 Bosniaks, mostly from the Sandzak Region on the border between Serbia and Montenegro went to Canakkale to fight in the ranks of the Ottoman army.